akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/respond-with-directives/respondWithDefaultHeaders.md

 Adds the given HTTP headers to all responses coming back from its inner route only if a respective header with the same name doesn't exist yet in the response.

-This directive transforms `HttpResponse` and `ChunkedResponseStart` messages coming back from its inner route by potentially adding the given `HttpHeader` instances to the headers list.
+This directive transforms @unidoc[HttpResponse] and `ChunkedResponseStart` messages coming back from its inner route by potentially adding the given @unidoc[HttpHeader] instances to the headers list.
 A header is only added if there is no header instance with the same name (case insensitively) already present in the response.